broderickhyman/Melvor-Idle-Combat-Simulator-Reloaded/README.md

 # Melvor Idle Combat Simulator Reloaded

-A browser extension for the game [Melvor Idle](http://www.melvoridle.com/).
+A [mod.io](https://mod.io/g/melvoridle/m/combat-simulator-reloaded) extension for the game [Melvor Idle](http://www.melvoridle.com/).

-A fork of the great but no longer maintained [Melvor Idle Combat Simulator](https://github.com/coolrox95/Melvor-Idle-Combat-Simulator) by Coolrox95.
+The latest fork in a line of great but no longer maintained [Melvor Idle Combat Simulator](https://github.com/coolrox95/Melvor-Idle-Combat-Simulator) forks by Coolrox95, and [visua0](https://github.com/visua0/Melvor-Idle-Combat-Simulator-Reloaded).

 ## Before you start
 - Create a backup of your save file before using this extension, in particular after a recent game or extension update.